1) Hachiko Square 2) Statue of Moyai

 "Koen-dori" means "Park street", so this street leads to Yoyogi Park.

-- Yoyogi National Gymnasium /36/
+Yoyogi National Gymnasium

-: An arena built for Tokyo Olympic Games in 1964.
+It is an arena built for Tokyo Olympic Games in 1964.

-It is famous for its suspension roof design by Kenzo Tange (1913-2005,
+It is famous for its suspension roof design by Kenzo Tange (1913-2005, a worldwide Japanese architect).

 It is a slope street, and there are many shops and offices along the street.

 It is the busy street along with Shibuya Koen-dori street.

-"109" is read as "Ichi-maru-kyuu", and the young girls calls it
+"109" is read as "Ichi-maru-kyuu".

 It is a street branching off in front of 109.